-The Birmingham Linking Programme has gone from strength to strength and in 2019/20 now enables linking between a fabulous 72 classes from primary and secondary schools, engaging over 2,000 students.
-We train teachers to deliver the programme through 2 CPD training dates in the Autumn and Spring terms.
+The Birmingham Linking Programme has gone from strength to strength; in 2019/20 we enabled linking between a fabulous 72 classes from primary and secondary schools, engaging over 2,000 students, training teachers to deliver the programme through 2 CPD training dates in the Autumn and Spring terms.
 In 2020/21, we were pleased to have the majority of our schools still linking, despite restrictions and disruptions to the usual programme.
 We are looking forward to seeing familiar faces and welcoming new schools in 2021/22.

-In our first year of Linking in the region we were able to build up some really good relationships that have supported neutral venue visits.
-This has added huge value to the experience of the students.
-Venues include; WBA FC (The Hawthorns), Birmingham Museum & Art Gallery, Aston Hall Museum,Botanical Gardens, Selly Manor Museum, The Moor Pool Estate, The Bridge Community Centre, Midland Arts Centre,Tywcross Zoo and The Lighthouse Youth Centre.
+In our first year of Linking in the region we were able to build up some really good relationships that supported last year’s neutral venue visits.
+This added huge value to the experience of the students.
+Venues included; WBA FC (The Hawthorns), Birmingham Museum & Art Gallery, Aston Hall Museum,Botanical Gardens, Selly Manor Museum, The Moor Pool Estate, The Bridge Community Centre, Midland Arts Centre,Tywcross Zoo and The Lighthouse Youth Centre.

 We have been incredibly fortunate to partner with Birmingham Museums Trust (BMT) who have hosted our CPD’s at exciting venues such as ThinkTank Museum, Birmingham Museum and Art Gallery and Aston Hall over the last 2 years.
 In addition to this they have offered and delivered bespoke link day experiences for some of our pairs across a number of their sites.